Immersive breathwork is taking over the UAE wellness scene - but is it for real or reels? | The National

 Is immersive, multisensory breathwork just for show?

 Her own sessions are purposefully designed to enable that opening.
 Her set-up isn't unusual: she sits at the centre, with props such as crystals, affirmation cards and essential oils around her.
 Small mattresses with blankets, pillows and headphones are placed in rows surrounding her.
-The 360-degree screens light up with galactic projections.
+Then there's the 360-degree screens that light up with galactic projections.
 It's certainly visually striking – a performance of sorts – and social-reel friendly.
 This flair for spectacle is more than familiar in the UAE.

 And intention is key.
 Hansford's sessions, for example, are tailored with different frequencies and affirmations for a variety of desired outcomes.